CatpainBlack/FantASM/Docs/index.md

 ### History
 0.9.0
 * Added a much better expression parser.
-Brackets and operator precedence are now properly implemented
+Brackets and operator precedence are now properly implemented.
 * Reworked how warnings are handled and displayed.
+* Improved string handling, now checks are performed to determine if a string has non ASCII characters.

 0.8.0
-* Implemented MACRO/ENDM/END directives
+* Implemented MACRO/ENDM/END directives.

 0.7.7
-* Added check for recursive include files
+* Added check for recursive include files.
-* Implemented HEX/DH directive
+* Implemented HEX/DH directive.
-* Implemented local labels (prefixed with a .)
+* Implemented local labels (prefixed with a .).
 * Fixed an issue with labels that ended with a colon.
 * Warning when bit operations specify an illegal bit number.
-* Added BSD license (see license.txt)
+* Added BSD license (see license.txt).

 0.7.6
-* Implemented expression parsing for Indirect load instructions
+* Implemented expression parsing for Indirect load instructions.
-* Added undocumented bit/res/set/rotate opcodes using the index registers, all undocumented instructions are now handled
+* Added undocumented bit/res/set/rotate opcodes using the index registers, all undocumented instructions are now handled.

-* Refactored the instruction encoder, reduced the amount of spaghetti logic
+* Refactored the instruction encoder, reduced the amount of spaghetti logic.

 0.7.5
-* Big code refactoring in order to better implement future expression parser improvements
+* Big code refactoring in order to better implement future expression parser improvements.

 0.7.4
-* Implemented "Incbin" directive
+* Implemented "Incbin" directive.
-* Internal code refactoring to remove some "unsafe" code
+* Internal code refactoring to remove some "unsafe" code.

 0.7.3
-* Better handling of expressions when referencing labels that have not yet been defined
+* Better handling of expressions when referencing labels that have not yet been defined.

 0.7.2
-* Improved assembly speed
+* Improved assembly speed.
-* Implemented CSpect pseudo opcodes
+* Implemented CSpect pseudo opcodes.
-* Implemented z80n extended opcodes
+* Implemented z80n extended opcodes.

 0.7.1
-* First public release
+* First public release.